madrob-beast/docs/madrob_performance_indicators_and_preprocessed_data.md

 ### Notes
 Execution Time cannot exceed the timeout.
-This measure uses the `start benchmark` event to take into account the time employed by the humanoid to percieve the door and plan its actions.
+This measure uses the `start benchmark` event to take into account the time employed by the humanoid to perceive the door and plan its actions.